-As shown in Table ES3 on the next page, the \$100,000-\$150,000/QALY price range, what we term the "care value" price range, is much higher than the actual list price for CardioMEMS.
+As shown in Table ES3, the \$100,000-\$150,000/QALY price range, what we term the "care value" price range, is much higher than the actual list price for CardioMEMS.
 However, as noted previously, at full list price our estimated potential budgetary impact for CardioMEMS exceeds the threshold of \$603 million per year when annualized over a five-year time horizon.
-The device price for CardioMEMS that would not exceed the \$603 million annual device benchmark is \$7,622.
+The device price for CardioMEMS that would not exceed the \$603 million annual device benchmark is \$10,665.

-Therefore, the draft ICER value-based price benchmark for CardioMEMS, with all the assumptions mentioned previously regarding five-year uptake patterns and cost offsets, is \$7,622, which represents a 57% discount from the full list price (\$17,750).
+Therefore, the draft ICER value-based price benchmark for CardioMEMS, with all the assumptions mentioned previously regarding five-year uptake patterns and cost offsets, is \$10,665, which represents a 40% discount from the full list price (\$17,750).